gojiplus/lost_years/README.rst

     * **What the function does**

-        * WHO exposes more facets than age and sex.
-For some countries, for some periods.
+        * Joins to WHO data

     * **Output**
         * To make it easier to use, we normalize the column names.
 The translation between WHO column names and new column names is posted `here <https://github.com/gojiplus/lost_years/blob/master/lost_years/data/who_translation.csv>`__